 Chikorita.
 The most feminine-looking of the starters, but they have the standard gender ratio of seven males to one female.

 Like Mewtwo, genderless Darkrai is often referred to as male because of its telepathic voice in the anime, and because its counterpart Cresselia is female.
-Even the dubbers of the 10th movie were not immune, although Darkrai is clearly labeled as male (along with other legendaries) in the Pokémon Mystery Dungeon series.
+Even the dubbers of the tenth movie were not immune, although Darkrai is clearly labeled as male (along with other legendaries) in the Pokemon Mystery Dungeon series.

 Despite the fact that some legendaries have genders (and can be female), Meloetta, the most feminine-looking Legendary of all time, is genderless like most other legendaries.